shawea/blueGrass/README.md

-# (king) blueGrass
+# blueGrass
- is a home made front helper library to help create stunning UX, cross platfrom, mobile-first.
+ (king) BlueGrassis a home made front helper library to help create stunning UX, cross platfrom, mobile-first.

 License is [http://opensource.org/licenses/AAL][] : requires the derivatives and their derivatives attribute a link to bikesheding page and agree to loser pays legal costs, or if not licensed or as aribtrated (for violaters of the license).